-Apache Tomcat 9 is the latest version available for the installation.
+Apache Tomcat 9 is the latest version available for installation.
 Apache Tomcat is a product of the Apache Software Foundation.
-It is an open source implementation of the Java Servlet and JavaServer Pages (JSP) technologies.
+It is an open-source implementation of the Java Servlet and JavaServer Pages (JSP) technologies.
 Tomcat is a web server used for hosting the Java-based web application.

-The current Apache Tomcat 9.0.6 release is available.
-This tutorial will guide you through step by step installation of Apache Tomcat server on Debian.
-Let’s follow to Install Apache Tomcat 9 on Debian 9/8.
+The current Apache Tomcat 9.0.50 release is available.
+This tutorial will guide you through step by step installation of the Apache Tomcat server on Debian.
+Let’s follow to Install Apache Tomcat 9 on Debian 10/9/8.

-You must have root user or sudo privilege user access to install Tomcat on Debian system.
+You must have root user or sudo privileged user access to install Tomcat on the Debian system.
 Login to your Debian system with shell access.
-Use SSH to get the access to the remote Linux system.
+Use SSH to get access to the remote Linux system.

 Now update the apt package manager cache and upgrade the current packages of the system.